 For One Week Only: David Lynch The BBC Documentary.
 Extremely rare documentary originally presented by Jonathan Ross for the the BBC gives an in-depth and fascinating look at David Lynch the creator, filmmaker, storyteller, cartoonist, coffee drinker, smoker, and visionary.
 Includes rare behind-the-scenes study at the making of Lynch's art (including a look at the creation of Lynch's cartoon strip "The Angriest Dog In The World") and features fascinating interviews with Nicolas Cage, Dennis Hopper, Catherine "The Log Lady" Koulson, Jack Nance, Laura Dern, Jennifer Lynch, and Lynch, of course!
 Discussions of his films including the colossal failure "Dune", "The Elephant Man" and the award-winning "Wild At Heart".
 This is a unique glimpse of one of the true visionaries of our time.
 This rare collectible was purchased at auction, is Out of Print and has never been released commercially in the U.S. Considering the rarity of the item and the media source, the quality is very good and a pleasure to view!
 COLOR & B&W. 1990 BBC.
 51 minutes.
 Recorded from TV.
-Never released in the U.S. US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+Never released in the U.S. US shipping $1 first class.
+International us$3.
 This video is traded collector to collector.
 The Seller does not own rights to this property and none are transferred or implied. $19.99 DVD.

 Hotel Room By David Lynch.
 Hotel Room (1993) was a landmark move for David Lynch into the realm of a television anthology series.
 Hotel Room is three stories set in the same hotel room (but in different years)!
 It doesn't falter and wander, gets right to the point.
 While it retains all of the style and quirkiness of Lynch stories, only 2 are directed by Lynch, the first and the third.
 The middle story, is directed by James Signorelli, but in somewhat 'Lynchian' style.